Filip-Balun/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 ![chatPopup](images/popup.png)

 ## Styling
 TalkJS comes with a very flexible and highly configurable UI and it is up to the developer to tweak around in the Theme Editor to get a particular look.
 The Theme Editor allows editing using CSS.
-By targeting relevant  CSS classes, it is fast and easy to make edits in our layouts.
+By targeting relevant CSS classes, it is easy to make edits in our layouts.

 In this tutorial we will only apply minimal styling just to show what is possible.

 In our TalkJS dashboard we navigate to Theme Editor and to the ChatHeader Component.

 ### The `ChatHeader` Component